elementor/elementor-developers-docs/src/widgets/widget-categories.md

 ## Default Categories

-When you select the which category to assign you widget too, you can select one of the default categories:
+When you select which category to assign your widget to, you can select one of the default categories:

 | Label           | Name                   | Package      | Description                                     |
 |-----------------| ---------------------- | ------------ | ----------------------------------------------- |